-To consider an application for a change of use from Warehouse to Lodging House at No. 142 (lots 110 and 114) Summers Street, Perth.
+To consider an application for a change of use from Warehouse to Lodging House.

 Landowner: Anna Adele Battaglia

-Applicant: Youth with a Mission Pty Ltd
+Applicant: Youth with a Mission

 Date of Application: 2 February 2017

 Zoning: MRS: Urban

 TPS1: Zone: R Code: Commercial

 TPS2: Zone: R Code: Commercial

 Built Form Area: Transit Corridor

 Existing Land Use: Warehouse

-Proposed Use Class: Lodging House - SA
+Proposed Use Class: SA

 Lot Area: 777m (Lots 110 and 114)

 Right of Way (ROW): N/A

 Heritage List: N/A

-The subject site is located on Summers Street, at the junction with Claisebrook Road and near to Lord Street, as shown in Attachment 1.
-The subject site abuts retail and office uses to the northern (Lloyd Chapman Motorcycles) and western (Office) boundaries and a residential multiple dwelling development abutting the western boundary.
+The subject site is located in Summers Street, at the junction with Claisebrook Road and near to Lord Street, as shown in Attachment 1.
+The subject site abuts commercial uses to the northern and western boundaries and a residential multiple dwelling development abutting the western boundary.
 As you progress east along Summers Street the development is predominantly residential consisting of a mix of single and grouped dwelling developments.

-Approval was granted in February 1987 for a warehouse, showroom and office development with 6 car parking bays located in the front of the building, with access to three bays being provided from each crossover.
 The subject site is made up of two lots, namely Lots 110 and 114, which are orientated horizontal to Summers Street.
 Lot 110 does not have direct street access and relies on access from Lot 114.
 The existing building straddles the current lot boundary however the need to amalgamate the lots is not considered necessary given the configuration of the lots and location of the existing building.

-The application was made for a 'lodging house' which proposed 54 beds (4 double beds and 50 single beds) and will accommodate a maximum of 58 residents.
+The application proposes to create a lodging house with 54 beds (4 double beds and 50 single beds) and will accommodate a maximum of 58 residents.
 A caretaker will reside at the premises in accordance with the proposed lodging house management plan.
-The proposed premises will be occupied by 'Youth with a Mission', and occupants are proposed to stay for a period of between 1 week and 3 months.
-Occupants are international students, generally young people, who are taking an opportunity to be involved and understand Christian learning and training provided by 'Youth with a Mission'.
+The proposed premises will be occupied by 'Youth with a Mission', and occupants are likely to stay for a period between 1 week and 3 months.
+Occupants are international students, generally young people, who are taking an opportunity to be involved in missions.

-The application proposes internal and external modifications to convert the existing warehouse into a lodging house.
-The modifications are proposed within the curtilage of the existing building and include:
+The application proposes internal and external modifications to convert the existing warehouse to a lodging house.
+The modifications are proposed within the curtilage of the existing building and includes: